appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-workflow.md

 1. Click the gear icon ⚙️ in the bottom left corner to configure the workflow settings.
 2. Toggle the **Webhook trigger** property to configure the workflow as a webhook.
-3. Copy and save the **URL** and the **Bearer Token**.
-If you wish to connect your workflow with an external app then you will need the **URL** and the **Bearer Token**.
+3. Copy and save the **URL**.
+If you wish to connect your workflow with an external app then you will need the **URL**.
 You'll see this in action in the [Send email using Postman](#send-email-using-postman) section.
 4. Click the **Publish** button in the top right corner to publish your workflow.

-You've configured the webhook trigger for the workflow, and it can be integrated and triggered from external apps.
+You've configured the webhook trigger for the workflow.
+You can now integrate and trigger it from external apps.

 ## Send email using Postman